London

 The Metropolitan Board of Works (MBW) was the Victorian attempt at metropolitan-scale capacity without metropolitan-scale democracy.
 It was created by the Metropolis Management Act 1855, staffed indirectly via parish vestries, and tasked with the big physical problems of a rapidly expanding city (roads, sewers, bridges, embankments).
 Under the Local Government Act 1888, the Board’s powers were transferred to the new London-wide council.

 The MBW was rife with scandal.
-In 1889 it was acrimoniously replaced by the London County Council, the first London-wide authority to be directly elected, with the statutory transfer set out in the Local Government Act 1888.
+In 1889 it was acrimoniously replaced by the London County Council, the first London-wide authority to be directly elected, with the statutory transfer set out in the same Local Government Act 1888.

 One thing the reform didn’t do: absorb the Square Mile into a unified London government.
 The City remained apart.